coq/ceps/text/083-boost-stdlib-dev/text.md

 In particular, we should:

-- Identify consistent stdlib components that can be used independently from each other and that would be worth distributing as separate packages.
+- Allow maintainers to evolve the library, outside the core Coq repository, and to have their own release schedule and versioning scheme, in case they wish to do so.
+Identify consistent stdlib components that can be used independently from each other and that would be worth displaying as separate packages (although those would still all be released together).
 Identify their maintainers and give them freedom to define the future of the components they maintain, in the limits set by the Coq Platform charter.
-Allow maintainers to extract stdlib components to maintain and evolve them outside the core Coq repository and to have their own release schedule and versioning scheme, in case they wish to do so.
+In the future, maintainers of subcomponents could choose to maintain and evolve them outside the library and to have their own release schedule and versioning scheme, in case they wish to do so, although that's outside the scope of this CEP.

 - Extract the prelude + a minimum set of components that alternative general libraries like MathComp and coq-stdpp need as a basis.